furkanKotic/flutter-kronos/README.md

 This plugin is based on [`Kronos`][1] in iOS and [`Kronos-Android`][2] in android for the whole SNTP protocol implementation.

+## Why Kronos?

+**Kronos provides a single source of truth for time** in your application, independent of device settings.
+Accurate time is crucial for many real-world applications:

+- **Financial transactions**: Ensuring precise timestamps for trading, payments, and transaction records
+- **Security & Authentication**: Time-sensitive tokens, session management, and security protocols that rely on accurate time
+- **Real-time collaboration**: Synchronizing events across multiple users and devices
+- **Analytics & Logging**: Accurate event tracking and debugging with reliable timestamps
+- **Scheduling & Reminders**: Ensuring timely notifications regardless of device clock manipulation
+- **Gaming**: Fair gameplay with synchronized game states and preventing time-based cheating
+- **IoT & Sensors**: Coordinating time-sensitive data collection across multiple devices
+- **Offline-first apps**: Maintain accurate time even when offline after initial sync, perfect for apps with local-first architecture

+Kronos protects your app from users who manually change their device time, either accidentally or intentionally, ensuring your app always has access to accurate time.
+Once synced, Kronos continues to provide accurate time even without internet connection by leveraging system uptime, making it the **reliable source of truth for time** in your application.

 [Android Example](https://github.com/hautvfami/flutter-kronos/releases/download/v0.0.2+1/app-release.apk)
 <p align="center">
   <img src="https://api.qrserver.com/v1/create-qr-code/?data=https://github.com/hautvfami/flutter-kronos/releases/download/v0.0.2+1/app-release.apk&size=150x150" />